 The markets for semiconductors in general, and for mixed-signal ICs in particular, are intensely competitive.
 We expect that the market for our products will continually evolve and will be subject to rapid technological change.
 In addition, as we target and supply products to numerous markets and applications, we face competition from a relatively large number of competitors.
 We compete with Agere Systems, Atmel, Analog Devices, Broadcom, Conexant, Cypress, Epson, Freescale, Fujitsu, Infineon Technologies, Legerity, Maxim Integrated Products, MediaTek, Microchip, National Semiconductor, NXP Semiconductors, Renesas, RF Micro Devices, Semtech, Skyworks Solutions, Texas Instruments, Vectron International and others.
-We expect to face competition in the future from our current competitors, other manufacturers and designers of semiconductor suppliers.
+We expect to face competition in the future from our current competitors, other manufacturers and designers of semiconductors, and start-up semiconductor design companies.
+Some of our customers, such as Agere Systems and Intel, are also large, established semiconductor suppliers.
 Our sales to and support of these customers may enable them to become a source of competition to us, despite our efforts to protect our intellectual property rights.
 As the markets for communications products grow, we also may face competition from traditional communications device companies.
 These companies may enter the mixed-signal semiconductor market by introducing their own ICs or by entering into strategic relationships with or acquiring other existing providers of semiconductor products.
 In addition, large companies may restructure their operations to create separate companies or may acquire new businesses that are focused on providing the types of products we produce or acquire our customers.